 However, prevalent orange secondary hues will reduce prices somewhat.
 Red-hued corals are the most valuable.
 Due to increased demand from China, the value of these gems is rising.

-Conchiolin corals (made primarily of conchiolin) grow in concentric circles, like tree rings.
+Conchiolin corals (made primarily of conchiolin, an organic substance that's also a component of pearls) grow in concentric circles, like tree rings.
 These can show brown, black, golden, or, rarely, blue colors.
 Although golden hues are usually the result of bleaching black coral, some natural golden coral exists.